 Home & Auto

 These challenges are magnified when you consider that risks related to property damage, equipment breakdowns, crime and liquor liability must also be addressed.
-Our restaurant insurance brokers compiled this list and provide an overview of restaurant industry risks and more—helping you identify potential blind spots in your risk management and restaurant insurance programs.
+Our restaurant insurance brokers compiled this list and provide an overview of the Ontario restaurant industry risks and more—helping you identify potential blind spots in your risk management and restaurant insurance programs.

 Property exposures in restaurants are substantial and can come from many sources, including equipment failures, food spoilage, natural disasters, customers, employees and other third parties.

 When discussing property exposures for restaurants, fire and water damage are of particular concern, and restaurants face an elevated level of risk due to things like open flames, the wide use of combustible items (e.g., tables, chairs and linens), complex HVAC systems, sewer backups and appliances connected to water lines (e.g., dishwashers).

 Restaurants depend on functioning equipment to service their guests effectively.

 In the face of an equipment breakdown (e.g., refrigeration unit leaks and cooking appliance malfunctions), restaurants can experience business interruptions or even prolonged closures.

 Equipment breakdowns can even lead to major property damage should an appliance leak or start a fire, compounding the cost for your restaurant.

 Crime can be a challenge for restaurant owners, especially because their operations often have a steady amount of cash flowing in and out.